 The programme is vocationally relevant and academically rigorous and enjoys full accreditation from the Chartered Institute of Personnel and Development (CIPD) meaning that the programme meets the knowledge requirement of CIPD membership.
 Full CIPD membership requires further work experience to demonstrate practical competence.
-The York MA in Human Resource Management is delivered by a team of specialist HR academics, supported by practitioners who work closely with the local CIPD branch.
+The York MSc in Human Resource Management is delivered by a team of specialist HR academics, supported by practitioners who work closely with the local CIPD branch.
 Teaching is delivered via a mix of lectures, seminars and practical workshops.
 The teaching faculty are subject experts in their respective fields and many have professional experience in HR management.
 Previous students have praised our staff for their professionalism, friendly and welcoming manner, and enthusiasm for their subject.

-A MA in HRM from us provides you with skills that are recognized internationally, and that create a variety of career opportunities in consultancy, recruitment, training and other roles in the HR function in the modern, global economy.
+A MSc in HRM from us provides you with skills that are recognized internationally, and that create a variety of career opportunities in consultancy, recruitment, training and other roles in the HR function in the modern, global economy.
 Our graduates are pursuing HR careers in a wide range of sectors and industries, in the UK and internationally using the understanding that the programme has given them of the theory and practice of HRM, with a particular focus on how organisations can manage their employee resources to achieve competitive advantage.

 Teaching takes place in modern purpose-built facilities on the University of York's Heslington East campus.
 The campus offers a safe and secure location in which to live and study, two miles from the centre of the historic and beautiful walled city of York.
 York is well-positioned on the national rail network and the UK's major cities - and airline hubs - are within easy reach; London is just 2 hours away, Manchester can be reached in under 1.5 hours and Edinburgh is 2.5 hours north.